 - Meanwhile, in a medium bowl, mix tuna with kosher dill pickle, mayo, salt, black pepper, chives, and cayenne pepper until well combined.

 - Distribute ½ of both Monterey Jack and cheddar cheese (¾ cup or 3 ounces of each) among one half of each tortilla.

 - Top cheese with tuna mixture (about ⅓ cup per tortilla).

 - Top tuna mixture with remaining Monterey Jack and cheddar cheese (¾ cup or 3 ounces of each) and distribute potato chips over top (crush any larger potato chips if needed).

-- To cook quesadillas, heat 1 tablespoon of oil in a non-stick pan over medium-low heat and gently swirl around to coat.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.
+- To cook quesadillas, heat 1 tablespoon of oil in a large non-stick frying pan over medium-low heat and gently swirl around to coat.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.

-- Add two quesadillas to the pan.
+- Place two quesadillas in the pan.
 Cook quesadillas for 2 minutes on one side.

 - Carefully flip the quesadillas to the other side and continue to cook for another 2 minutes or until they're golden brown and crispy on the outside and the cheese has melted inside (carefully watch to ensure they don't burn).
 Once done, transfer the quesadillas to a sheet pan and place into your preheated oven to keep warm while you are continuing to cook the remaining quesadillas.

 - Repeat process to cook remaining quesadillas.

 - Once done, cut each tortilla in half so you end up with 12 pieces.
 Serve with your favourite dipping sauce or enjoy as is!